Florida Civil War History

 Researching your Cherokee Heritage

-Civil War History
+Florida in the Civil War

-Recommended American Civil War History
+Florida Civil War

-Civil War Video Games
+Florida Civil War Monument.jpg

 "Perry’s Brigade"

-The Forgotten Floridians at Gettysburg
+Those Forgotten Floridians of Gettysburg

 History has not been kind to the legacy of Florida’s Confederate soldiers.
 Too often they appear as little more than a footnote in accounts of the American Civil War.
-Nevertheless, Florida troops were present at Gettysburg and they fought bravely along side their comrades from Alabama and Georgia on July 2 and 3, 1863.
+Nevertheless, Florida troops were present at Gettysburg and they fought bravely alongside their comrades from Alabama and Georgia on July 2 and 3, 1863.

 Florida was represented at Gettysburg by a brigade of three infantry regiments in Major General R. H. Anderson’s Division of A. P. Hill’s III Army Corps.
 By the summer of 1863, these soldiers were seasoned veterans of the Army of Northern Virginia.
-The 2nd Florida Infantry had experienced heavy combat in several battles during the Peninsular Campaign of 1862.
+The 2nd Florida Infantry had experienced heavy combat in several battles during the Peninsula Campaign of 1862 (aka Peninsular Campaign).
 The regiment fought at Yorktown, followed by a delaying action at Williamsburg where the regiment's first colonel was killed.
 At a swampy Virginia crossroads called Seven Pines, the 2nd, then attached to Brigadier General Samuel Garland's brigade, fought a brutal contest through mud, heavy vegetation and waist deep water.
 There, the 2nd Florida gained everlasting glory when it charged and captured a battery of Federal artillery while sustaining over 50% casualties.
-After the Seven Days battles, the battered 2nd was joined by the 5th and 8th Florida Infantry regiments.
+After the Seven Days Battles, the battered 2nd was joined by the 5th and 8th Florida Infantry regiments.
 The Floridians bravely fought at Second Manassas, Sharpsburg, Fredericksburg and Chancellorsville, and continually proved themselves to be tough soldiers full of courage and fight.
 Following the battle of Sharpsburg, Maryland, in September 1862, the three regiments were consolidated into a single Florida brigade under Brigadier General Edward Aylesworth Perry of Pensacola.

 Colonel David Lang